WiMag-Tracking/PyWinding/README.md

 Dependancies are automatically installed.

 ## Getting started
-Examples is available as a script in the ```tests``` folder of the package and can be executed as python scripts: e.g.:
+Examples are available in the ```tests``` folder of the package.
+These can be executed as python scripts: e.g.:
 ```bash
 python test_microcoil.py